-You can direct contact Elected Division Ward Members direct about planning applications.
+You can contact Elected Division Ward Members direct about planning applications.
 Members are able to:

 - influence and